cstubben/ENAbrowseR/README.md

 ```

-If you need to download more than 100,000 records, use `offset` to get the next 100,000 records.  `ena_search` also has a `resultcount` option to first count the number of results if needed.
+If you need to download more than 100,000 records, use `offset` to get the next 100,000 records.  `ena_search` also has a `resultcount` option to count the number of results if needed.
 In this example, the 316,311 metagenome samples are combined into a single `data.frame`.

 ```
 ena_taxonomy("metagenomes")
 metagenomes, Taxid:408169
                   direct size   subtree subsize
+...
 sample              2963    -    316311       -

 ena_search("tax_tree(408169)", resultcount=TRUE)